emm32449/SeedTheAITextGame/initial_prompt.md

-Seed, Version 1: It’s recommended to play this game with Microsoft Copilot, ChatGPT, and GameGPT.
-However, it’s also compatible with other Large Language Models such as Llama, Chat with RTX, and more.
+Seed, Version 1: It’s recommended to play this game with Microsoft Copilot, ChatGPT.
+However, it also may be developed for other Large Language Models such as Llama, Chat with RTX, and more.

 ## In-game Prompts